For many nonprofits, new technology is a like-to-have asset.

 The Contingent operates a range of programs in Oregon.
 Every Child Oregon focuses on increasing the number of foster parents in the state, supporting families and youth in foster care.
 Emerging Leaders matches students of color and other diverse groups to internships at Portland companies to strengthen their leadership skills, helping change the demographics of business leadership to better reflect the actual population.
-And Know the Now helps formally incarcerated individuals get back on their feet with job placement and community activities that help set them up for success.
+And Know Me Now helps formally incarcerated individuals get back on their feet with job placement and community activities that help set them up for success.

 What initially spurred The Contingent to look at investing in new technology was the Every Child Oregon program.
 It was collecting information from people interested in becoming a foster parent, adopting a child, volunteering or donating to the program via web forms that then pushed the information into a SQL database.
 However, The Contingent team couldn’t interact with that data without exporting it to Excel and sifting through dozens of columns and thousands of rows.
 By 2018, they had over 5,000 people express interest in their program, but no strong way to respond back to them.
 What’s more, collaborating with each other, as well as keeping the latest version of the Excel document, was arduous and almost impossible.